 Fava beans are found fresh in the spring for a very short time.
 They are also called Faba Beans or Broad Beans.
 When buying, choose young beans with fuzzy, bright-green pods that look and feel fresh.

-When buying fresh beans, you have to split open their pods, of course, and then pinch each individual bean out of its skin as well.
-What you get is tender, bright green beans.
+When buying fresh beans, you have to split open their pods and pinch each bean out of its skin.
+What you get are tender, bright green beans.

-The Mediterranean treasure has sophisticated bittersweet flavor and adds an emerald accent to sautés.
-In India, broad beans are cooked to make curries and stir fry's.
+The Mediterranean treasure has a sophisticated bittersweet flavor and adds an emerald accent to sautés.
+In India, broad beans are cooked to make curries and stir fry.
 Check out this comprehensive guide to cooking Fava beans.

 - Fave Bean Fennel Salad – by Simply Recipes